Your browser is out of date.

 Frequently Asked Questions

-Milwaukee Precision Casting can offer a wide range of finishing work including: Machining, Heat Treating, Non-Destructive Testing, Polishing, Passivation/Electropolishing, Deburring/Ball Burnishing, Laser Etching, Coating, Packaging, and more depending on the needs of any part.
-Milwaukee Precision Casting has close relationships with many local vendors to allow for the best possible part at the lowest possible price.
+Milwaukee Precision Casting, Inc. offers a wide range of finishing work including: machining, heat treating, non-destructive testing, polishing, passivation/electropolishing, deburring/ball burnishing, laser etching, coating, packaging, and more depending on the needs of any part.
+With have formed close partnerships with many local vendors to ensure that you receive the best casting at the lowest price.

 Read more Faqs